axibase/axibase-charts/syntax/udf.md

 The function declaration must start with `exports.` followed by a valid function name.
 Function names are case-sensitive.

-The function can have any number of arguments however the first argument must be the alias of the series to which the built-in functions and formulas will be applied.
+The function can have any number of arguments however the first argument must be the alias of the series to which the formulas will be applied.

 The current value can be accessed with `value(alias)` method.